Questions and Answers about Hospice

 Does hospice require Medicare or Medicaid?

-In Illinois, several methods of payment are available for hospice care.
-Both Medicare and Medicaid include a Hospice Benefit that covers all costs related to the hospice diagnosis — the hospice team, durable medical equipment, medical supplies, and medications.
+Hospice is most often used with Medicare or Medicaid, however most private insurance companies also have a hospice benefit.
+In Illinois and Indiana both Medicare and Medicaid include a Hospice Benefit that covers all costs related to the hospice diagnosis — the hospice team, durable medical equipment, medical supplies, and medications.
 The social workers at Providence Hospice know how to access those benefits.
-In addition, most private insurance plans include Hospice care as a benefit.

 Does my doctor decide what Hospice program I will use?